NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``roof_radiant_barrier_grade``
      -
      - "1", "2", "3", "auto"
      - The grade of the radiant barrier.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Roofs <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-roofs>`_) is used.

 .. _range_spot_vent_hour: